Spring is here, spring is here

 The day brightens and as the nectar warms in the sun, spine-bills and scarlet honey-eaters flock to the bottle brushes, “Ollie, ollie” oriole carols in the tea trees, the noisy friar bird lives up to his name, and satin and regent bower birds bounce on the grevillia ground cover.
 The fig birds, all green coats and red eyes, are up early, their minds set on the ripening figs, getting in early before the competition gathers.
 Through the morning, king parrots squeal as they keep watch over ripening bananas and pawpaws, and yellow robins ring like bells, following us through the gardens as we turn the earth to reveal juicy takeaway.
 On the forest fringes, a wompoo bassoons his courting carol.
 Bollocks are blue, bollocks are blue, wom-poo!

 The sun moves on, and the day is subdued in the noonday heat.
-Afternoon reaches for evening and at four o’clock, and as if to schedule, a flight of glossy black cockatoos cruise in, squarking to each other as they settle into the casuarinas for a feed.
+Afternoon reaches for evening and at four o’clock, and as if to schedule, a flight of yellow-tailed black cockatoos cruise in, squarking to each other as they settle into the banksias and casuarinas for a feed.
 Drongos chuckle and chatter, gamboling and chasing each other through the trees, carrying on like, well, drongos, as they take turns to swoop into the dam for a dip.

 Then it is beer o’clock, and as we are sitting here, we hear some serous catbird courting.
 She’s way down in the valley below, and he, up on the spur.
 Over the next hour, they draw closer and closer together, her call becoming louder and louder, his keener and keener, their calls converging in the forest to our right.
 And maybe, soon, catbird kittens?